 The good part is, MyFitnessPal will track everything – your calorie intake, steps and exercise.
 Starting with your baseline, it will add calories for exercise and subtract calories to help you lose weight.
 But, you absolutely have to track every drop, dab, chunk, piece, nibble and drink of food that goes in your mouth.
 Also, tracking your food as you eat it trains your subconscious mind – it turns out that the act of recording a log of bad habits trains your subconscious mind and helps you make better choices (I only recently learned this).

 You will find that as you get closer to your target weight, you might have to reset the numbers and go a bit lower.
 MyFitnessPal can do this automatically.
 Target 1/2, to 1 pound per week, never more.
-Never more – if you try to go too fast, it will not be a lifestyle change and you will probably loose muscle.
+Never more – if you try to go too fast, it will not be a lifestyle change and you will probably lose muscle.

 Macronutrients